What happens when your home insurance lapses

 - Apply for coverage.
 Complete the company’s application, including setting the effective date as soon as possible so you can get coverage in place.

 - Confirm payment options.
 With a lapse on your record, the insurance company may want a down payment or allow the policy to be billed to your mortgage company.
-If the carrier invoices the lender, verify coverage is effective today and not when the payment is made.
+If the carrier invoices the lender, verify coverage is already effective versus when the lender makes the payment.

 Ways to save on homeowners insurance coverage